fabriciovergara/react-native-workers/README.md

 #### Javascript

   1. Create a index.worker.js in the react-native root project (same level of index.ios.js and index.android.js)
-  2. Register a component as you do for ios and android using AppRegistry.registerComponent
-  3. In the render method always return null (performance metters)
+  2. import a worker.jsbundle in iOS Project and index.worker.jsbundle  on Android Project

 ## Usage